zapster/python-intro/README.md

 ## How to use

-Go to [intro.py](code/intro.py) and download the file (right click & save) then open the file in IDLE or IDLE3.
+Run the command `wget http://goo.gl/0ZDOdX -O intro.py --no-check-certificate` and open with `idle3 intro.py &`.

 Run the file with `F5` to see the output then go back to the code and read the instructions, edit away, save and run again.

+## Python 2 or Python 3?

+The code works in both versions of Python, but Python 3 is recommended.
+Read about this in our [documentation](http://www.raspberrypi.org/documentation/usage/python/more.md).

 ## Licence